 St Allen is a rural parish in Cornwall, lying between Truro to the south and Perranporth to the northwest.
 The main settlement is the village of Zelah.
-The inn here was formerly the Half Moon coaching inn, on the highway from Penzance to London, and was renamed in the 19th century as the Hawkins Arms, to commemorate the Elizabethan adventurer Sir Richard Hawkins, who fought against the Spanish Armada.
+Zelah once had two public houses, one the Half Moon Inn that was demolished in the early 19th century and the Hawkins Arms named after the Elizabethan adventurer Sir Richard Hawkins, who fought against the Spanish Armada.
 Today the main A30 trunk road bypasses the village.

 In the 13th and 14th centuries St Allen belonged to the bishops of Exeter, taxed and administered by the major centre of ecclesiastical power at Glasney College, Penryn.
 The College was dissolved by Henry VIII and the property sold off.